Yahyobek-Coder/Yahyobek-Coder/README.md

 - :computer: I'm currently working on PHP & Python
 - :triangular_flag_on_post: I teach code on YouTube
 - :muscle: I Do Bodybuilding & Sport
-- :rocket: I'm always ready to work with a partner
+- 🤝 I'm always ready to work with a partner

 ## Technologies